-Are you looking for an easy way to get more comments on your blog?
+Are you looking for an easy way to get more blog comments?

-By encouraging more people to comment on your blog posts, you can build valuable relationships with your audience and boost qualified visitors and leads.
-Yet finding ways to generate more conversation in your comments section can be a challenge.
+Asking visitors to comment on new blog posts can help you generate leads and develop meaningful relationships with your audience.
+Yet finding ways to generate more conversation in your comments section can be a challenge if you’re a beginner.

 - 1. Run a Giveaway